jd2rogers2/presently/NOTES.md

 + unpurchase button acting really weird on purchases view go to other user's profile and purchase, then return to their profile and purchase another item
 + in a professional setting, how are components used commonly? how are they different in react?
++ everyone else made a recipe app (and seeded recipes from an api), is that what get's people hired?